 |No JDK licensing restrictions||The licensing restrictions for cryptography modules that applied to previous TIBCO Streaming releases no longer apply to release 10.6.|

 |JDK requirements for compiling client applications||To compile your own StreamBase Java clients, custom functions, or custom operators with the StreamBase Java Client library, your development host must have Oracle JDK 11.0.7 or a later JDK 11 release.
 TIBCO recommends that you compile with the same JDK version as the one bundled with your StreamBase installation, described in previous rows.|

 TIBCO LiveView Web Standard Edition is included with TIBCO Streaming.
 This

 *For production servers, determine the appropriate RAM amount from peak-load and volume testing on your staging servers.

-|Screen resolution||To use StreamBase Studio, your monitor's screen resolution should be at least 1280 x 768 pixels.
+|Screen resolution||To use StreamBase Studio, your monitor's screen resolution should be at least 1440 x 900 pixels.
 Higher resolution settings and multiple monitor configurations are strongly recommended.|

 Web browsers supported for viewing the online StreamBase documentation, are:

 TIBCO supports interaction with JDBC-compliant (2.0 or later) external

 StreamBase applications can interact with supported external databases as follows: